jasontoups-dfinity/react-playground/memory-bank/progress.md

 - **2025-05-21**: Updated .clinerules with ShadCN component addition instructions
 - **2025-05-21**: Fixed ShadCN import alias configuration and successfully initialized ShadCN UI
 - **2025-05-21**: Added ShadCN UI button component and updated import paths to use the @/ alias
+- **2025-05-21**: Added documentation links to technology logos on the homepage
+- **2025-05-21**: Updated .clinerules with Testing Responsibility section
+- **2025-05-21**: Added hover scale animation to technology logos on the homepage (icons only)
+- **2025-05-21**: Added home link to the React Playground header
+- **2025-05-21**: Implemented light/dark theme toggle in the header

 ## Next Actions

 1. ✅ Add ShadCN UI components using the CLI
 2. Create component showcase page
 3. Improve mobile responsiveness
-4. Add dark mode toggle
+4. ✅ Add dark mode toggle
 5. Enhance component documentation
 6. Implement additional page routes with dynamic titles